The minimum number of chains in a noncrossing partition of a poset: Introduction

 Partially ordered sets are well studied objects in discrete mathematics and we will basically follow the notation in Stanley~\cite{stan1}.
 A partially ordered set (poset) is a set $P$ with a binary relation `$\leq$' among the elements in $P$, where the binary relation satisfies reflexivity, antisymmetry and transitivity.
 The poset will be denoted by $(P,\leq)$ or $P$ for short.
 For simplicity, all posets discussed in this paper are assumed to be finite.

 If two elements $x$ and $y$ in $P$ satisfy $x\leq y$, we say $x$ and $y$ are comparable.
 We write $x<y$ if $x\leq y$ but $x\neq y$.
 A chain of $P$ is a subset of elements such that any two elements there are comparable, while an antichain is a subset where any two elements are not comparable.
 A chain decomposition of $P$ is a family of disjoint chains $\{C_1,C_2,\ldots, C_k\}$ such that $\bigcup_{i=1}^k C_i =P$.
 Let $Min(P)$ denote the minimum number of chains that are contained in a chain decomposition of $P$, and let $Anti(P)$ denote the maximum number of elements that can be contained in an antichain of $P$.
+These quantities reflect the structural complexity of the posets in question.
+For instance, if there is a complete order in $P$, then $Min(P)=1$, and if there is no order at all, $Min(P)=|P|$ (i.e., the number of elements in $P$).
 The celebrated Dilworth's theorem~\cite{dil} states that $Min(P)=Anti(P)$ for all finite $P$.

-Regarding chain decompositions of posets, various types (e.g., symmetric chain decomposition~\cite{greklei}, canonical symmetric chain decomposition~\cite{tim}, etc.) have been studied.
-A new type of chain decomposition, called homogeneous chain decomposition (HCD), was introduced in~\cite{chr-1} in the context of studying the interaction between incidence algebras of posets and linear sequential dynamical systems, where in particular, it was shown that the M\"{o}bius function of any poset can be efficiently computed via a sequential dynamical system and a cut theorem concerning HCDs of posets holds.
-However, HCDs have some nice structural properties thus deserve a close look for its own sake, which motivated this work.
-In addition, we discuss decomposing a poset into noncrossing chains which can be viewed as a generalization of the extensively studied noncrossing partitions (e.g., see~\cite{arm,simion}).
+Chain decompositions with various constraints have been studied, e.g., symmetric chain decomposition~\cite{greklei}, canonical symmetric chain decomposition~\cite{tim}, etc., which reflect the structural properties and complexity of posets from different angles.
+Here we introduce a new chain decomposition which can be viewed as a generalization of the ubiquitous object in combinatorics, i.e., noncrossing partitions (e.g., see Armstrong~\cite{arm} and Simion~\cite{simion}).
+As such, we call the new decompositions noncrossing partitions of posets.
+Specifically, a noncrossing partition of the set $[n]=\{1,2,\ldots, n\}$ is merely a noncrossing partition of the poset $[n]$ with the natural order.
+Note that $[n]$ itself is a noncrossing partition of $[n]$.
+That is, the minimum number of chains contained in a noncrossing partition is simplely one in this case.
+However, determining the minimum number of chains in a noncrossing partition for a general poset is a challenging task.

-The paper is organized as follows.
-In Section~$2$, we review some notation regarding HCDs and noncrossing chain decompositions (NcCDs).
-We also propose a new interpretation of the cut theorem in terms of counting certain chains.
-In Section~$3$, we show that there exists a unique HCD containing the minimum number $Min_h(P)$ of chains and that $Min_h(P)$ is not Lipschitz.
-We additionally show that the automorphism group $\Auto(P)$ of any poset $P$ is isomorphic to a subgroup of the group $\Auto(G_P)\bigcap O_P$, where $G_P$ is a graph and $O_P$ is a group, both induced by the unique minimum HCD.
-Finally, we prove some upper bounds for the minimum number of chains contained in an NcCD in Section~$4$.
-In particular, $Min_h(P)$ provides an upper bound.
+Our main goal of this note is to provide some characterization of the minimum possible number of chains contained in a noncrossing partition of a generic poset.